LeonCrashCode/LeonCrashCode.github.io/_pages/about.md

 Bio
 ======
 His research interests are computational linguistics, natural langauge processing and deep learning.
-He is working as applied researcher in Tencent.
-Before that, he received PhD in University of Edinburgh and was working on semantic paring and text generation advised by <a href="http://homepages.inf.ed.ac.uk/scohen/">Shay Cohen</a> and <a href="http://homepages.inf.ed.ac.uk/mlap/">Mirella Lapata</a>.
+He received PhD in University of Edinburgh (working on semantic paring and text generation) advised by <a href="http://homepages.inf.ed.ac.uk/scohen/">Shay Cohen</a> and <a href="http://homepages.inf.ed.ac.uk/mlap/">Mirella Lapata</a>.
 Also, he worked with <a href="https://matt-gardner.github.io">Matt Gardener</a> on document comprehension QA as an intern in AI2.
-Before his PhD study, He was a research assistant in SUTD, working with <a href="https://frcchang.github.io">Yue Zhang</a> on syntactic parsing.
+Before his PhD study, He was a research assistant in SUTD, working with <a href="https://frcchang.github.io">Yue Zhang</a> focusing on syntactic parsing.
 He obtained the MSc degree on statistical machine translation in Beijing Jiaotong University advised by JinAn Xu.

 News
 ======